CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (2) The maintenance of electricity distribution equipment owned by the municipality; and

-(e) Account 4359, other electric costs, shall be for expenditures for electrical purposes not classified in (a) through (d) above.
+(e) Account 4359, “Other Electric Costs,” shall be for expenditures for electrical purposes not classified in (a) through (d) above.

-Source. #6335, eff 9-24-96 (from Rev 1707); ss by #8179, eff 9-24-04
+Source. #6335, eff 9-24-96 (from Rev 1707); ss by #8179, eff 9-24-04; ss by #10214, eff 10-24-12; ss by #13489, eff 11-15-22 (see Revision Note at chapter heading for Rev 1700)

-Rev 1705.08 Function: Health.
+Rev 1705.08 Health.
 Expenditures related to the conservation and improvement of public health shall be as follows:

-(b) Account 4414, pest control, shall be for expenditures related to:
+(b) Account 4414, “Pest Control,” shall be for expenditures related to:

-(1) Control of animals, insects and rodents; and
+(1) Control of animals, insects, and rodents; and

 (2) Prevention and treatment of diseases there from;

-(c) Account 4415, health agencies and hospitals, shall be for expenditures related to services and operations of:
+(c) Account 4415, “Health Agencies and Hospitals,” shall be for expenditures related to services and operations of:

 (1) Public health clinics;